 My mom was not supposed to live until our wedding day but ended up dancing the night away at our reception.

-She had two more relapses of cancer, a tumor on her spine the size of a golf ball and later cancer in her bones in her arm.
+She had two more relapses of cancer.
+A tumor the size of a golf ball resting on her spinal cord and later the cancer painfully spread into the bones of her right arm.

 My Mom with her Grandson

-I have experienced death at a young age and all the challenges of my younger years revolving around a special needs child, as they should have.
+I’ve experienced death at a young age with all the challenges of my younger years revolving around a special needs sibling…as they should have.

-In my late twenties, I lost my mom.
+I was in my late twenties when I lost my mom.

-She was the person whose advice I now ironically was willing to receive, along with cooking instructions and all things domesticated that I had NO DESIRE to learn growing up.
+I wish that I could still ask her advice as I progress through different life stages…along with questions about cooking and all things domesticated that I had NO DESIRE to learn growing up.

-When you lose someone you love, you grieve not only the person but also all of the moments in life that you will not get to experience with them.
+When you lose someone you love, you grieve not only the person but also all of the moments in life that you won’t get to experience with them.

 I remember sitting at my mom’s bedside in the final weeks of her life, asking her if there was anything that she still wanted to do.